Phase shift-cavity ring down spectroscopy in linear and active fiber cavities for sensing applications at 1550 nm: Introduction

 Compared to fiber loops, a linear cavity is more sensitive for sensing measurements as the circulating optical field samples an analyte twice in one round trip, as also clearly shown in Fig. \ref{fig:loopvslinear}.
-This suggests that if we use PS-CRDS in linear active cavities, we can not only have a more sensitive approach at 1550nm but we can avoid the amplifier’s impact on the circulating signal.
-This is because in PS-CRDS, not only the signal amplitude remains constant for all times, but we also primarily measure the phase difference between the input and output sinusoid and not the signal strength.
-Therefore, the present work gives the first and novel scheme of an active linear cavity at 1550nm in conjunction with PS-CRDS measurements for liquid phase sensing applications.
+This suggests that if we use PS-CRDS in linear active cavities, we can not only have a more sensitive approach at 1550 nm but we can avoid the amplifier’s impact on the circulating signal.
+This is because in PS-CRDS, not only the sinusoidal signal amplitude remains constant for all times, but we also primarily measure the phase difference between the input and output sinusoid and not the signal strength.
+Therefore, the present work gives the first and novel scheme of an active linear cavity at 1550 nm in conjunction with PS-CRDS measurements for liquid phase sensing applications.

-This work theoretically determines the optimum tapered fiber diameter in an active linear cavity to maximize sensitivity for refractometric liquid sensing applications using PS-CRDS measurements.
+We build a novel configuration of an active linear fiber cavity in the current work using circulators, a tapered fiber, a semiconductor optical amplifier, and fiber Bragg gratings.
+We apply the wavelength-scanned PS-CRDS approach \cite{cheema2012simultaneous, ghauri2021detection} to the built amplified cavity to carry out sensing measurements with various aqueous glucose concentrations.
+We derive the theoretical PS-CRDS phase expression for the sensing configuration and also determine an optimum tapered fiber diameter to maximize the sensor's sensitivity towards refractometric liquid sensing applications.
 In literature, various demonstrated evanescent field sensors use either absorption \cite{tarsa2004evanescent} or refractive index change \cite{ni2008fiber} of an analyte in response to a sensing event.
-However, a complete model will involve both the absorption and refractive index change of the analyte.
+However, a complete model will involve both the absorption and refractive index changes of the analyte.
 Here, we consider the impact of both the absorption and refractive index changes of the liquid surrounding the tapered fiber on the output PS-CRDS signal.
-We experimentally measure glucose solution concentration employing a tapered fiber of length $0.3cm$ and diameter $13\mu m$.
-The setup offers the sensitivity of $-0.0695^{\circ}/mM$ and the detection limit $1mM$ for a $0-100mM$ glucose concentration range.
+We show that the sensitivity can be increased by fourteen times compared to the non-amplified one by using the amplified linear cavity.
+We experimentally measure glucose solution concentration employing a tapered fiber of length $\approx$ 2.5 mm and diameter $\approx$ 7 $\mu m$.
+We find that our setup offers the sensitivity of 0.768$^o$/mM (1164$^o$/RIU) and detection limit of 0.75 mM ( 4.5 $\times$ 10$^{-4}$ RIU) for a 0-15.5~mM glucose concentration range.
+These numbers are achieved without any temperature controllers in the fluidic cell and fiber Bragg gratings.

+We now describe the rest of the paper.
+In Section \ref{sec:Theoretical Formulation}, we provide theoretical PS-CRDS phase expression and the sensing principle followed by simulation results on the sensor's sensitivity in Section \ref{sec:Sim}.
+We give experimental results in Section \ref{sec:Exp} and finally we conclude our work in Section \ref{sec:concl}.